whuzxy/nav_simulator/README.md

-#A Simulator Of diff_wheels_robot And Vehicle Navigation
+# A Simulator Of Diff_wheeled_robot And Vehicle Navigation

 These ROS packages are used to simulate the environment of 3D navigation